Hi there, Mama.

 You may not know me, but I know you.
 I’ve walked in your shoes—slowly, so my toddler’s legs could keep up.
 I’ve worn your baby carrier, feeling the weight of my growing child cutting into my hips and shoulders.
 I’ve driven your car, loaded with clunky car seats, diaper bags, sippy cups and strewn Cheerios.
-I’ve slept in your bed, waking multiple times a night to nurse, soothe, chase away bad dreams, or to simply confirm my motherly presence in the world.
+I’ve attempted to sleep like you, waking multiple times a night to nurse, soothe, chase away bad dreams, or to simply confirm my motherly presence in the world.

 I’ve been there, in the heaven and hell of your love.

-That love—Oh Lord, that love.
+That love—Lord, that love.
 It’s too much sometimes, isn’t it?
-That love and the worry, frustration, and exhaustion it drags along with it.
+That love and the worry it drags with it.
+That love and the exhaustion it drags along with it.
 That love is loaded, Mama.
-It’s delightful and life-affirming and blessed and holy.
-It’s heavy and all-consuming and awesome and frightening.
+It is delightful and life-affirming and blessed and holy.
+It is also heavy and all-consuming and frustrating and frightening.

 A mother’s love is not easy, not in the beginning, not in the middle, not ever.
 It’s a treasure chest loaded with riches and gems, valuable beyond measure.
 But it’s not light, and it’s not easy.
 You can’t have that love without the weight.
 The two are inseparable.